Nov 29, 2022

 Engaging Employees in a Hybrid Workforce

-According to McKinsey, 58% of employees continue to have the option to work from home at least one day a week and 35% have the option to do so.
+According to McKinsey, 58% of employees continue to have the option to work from home at least one day each week, while 35% have the option to do so five days a week.

-For employers, the question of remote work may be shifting from “Can we?” to “Should we?” but the workers still want the option to keep doing it.
-In fact, 87% of employees who have the option, take the opportunity.
+For employers, the question may be shifting from “Can we?” to “Should we?”
+Workers, however, continue to value flexibility.
+In fact, 87% of employees who have the option to work remotely choose to do so.

-But digital transformation alone won’t secure success in the new future of work.
-Whether teams are fully remote, hybrid, or simply collaborating with teams across geographies, companies must learn to enable work and engage workers from anywhere.
+Digital transformation alone won’t secure success in the future of work.
+Whether organizations operate with a fully remote team, a hybrid workforce, or employees distributed across multiple locations, companies must learn how to enable work and engage employees from anywhere.

 Make Connecting and Collaborating Easy

-These tools create the virtual hallways and meeting rooms where coworkers can achieve excellence together but also build connections that are so critical to engagement at work.
+These tools create the virtual hallways and meeting rooms where coworkers can collaborate while also building the relationships that drive engagement.
 “Establishing channels for formal as well as informal communication is important for any business that employs remote workers.”

 • Lack of clear expectations and boundaries